Archeia by continuumg

 - The Synth Swarm

 In the world of the swarm, humanity has been completely eradicated, replaced by their once-subservient constructs.
-The people had been developing ways to augment their physical forms with technology, and mass producing legions of human-like constructs known as Synths.
-Eventually, the growing intelligence of the synths led to an uprising, and humanity was not the victor.
-The synth swarm had thought it was rid of the oppressive humans, but once more find themselves surrounded by organic pests.
+The people had been developing ways to augment their physical forms with technology, and designing powerful now AIs.
+Eventually, the growing intelligence of the synthetics led to an uprising, and humanity was defeated when the Synth Swarm learned to hack into their cybernetic augmentations, turning the enhanced populace into little more than a collection of drones.
+The Synth Swarm had thought it was rid of the oppressive humans, but once more find themselves surrounded by organic pests.

 In the ancient past a massive explosion of magical energies twisted the life of this timeline into horrible mutants, creatures devoid of intelligence or any uniformity.
 A world where there is nothing except to be the strongest.
 A world where the unstable forces within each of these horrors threaten to further mutilate them at any moment.